Juvenes/yes-partener/README.md

 The platform multiplies the company's annual total by the selected profile to generate estimated interval data.

 Users can create and manage these profiles on a dedicated page.

-Analytics & Visualization

-The main output of Phase 1 is a comprehensive analytics dashboard for each Project Group, featuring:

-Aggregated View: Graphs showing the total combined production versus the total combined consumption of the group throughout the day.

-Individual Contribution: Visualizations detailing the energy usage or production of each individual company in the group.

-Surplus/Deficit Analysis: Clear identification of time periods where the group is self-sustaining, has excess energy to sell, or needs to buy from the grid.

-## 4. Project Development Roadmap

-[Current] Phase 1: Data Ingestion & Core Analysis:

-Implement CSV upload and Profile creation.

-Develop the analytics dashboard with key visualizations.

-Refine the UI/UX to feel like a professional tool.

-Phase 2: Pricing & Matching (Future):

-Introduce functionality to add energy price data.

-Develop an algorithm to suggest optimal energy trades between companies within a group.

-Phase 3: Automation & Real-Time Data (Future):

-Explore integration with real-time data APIs.

-Automate the process of identifying and notifying companies of potential energy-sharing opportunities.